 When hand quilting, you need to use a strong thread, sold as quilting thread, to avoid breakages in your stitching.
 I find it helpful to hold the quilt sandwich in a frame or large quilting hoop to keep it flat.
 Some quilters, however, do not like this method at all and hold their fabric ’in hand’.

 Your aim is to form straight, even-sized stitches.

 - Start by making a small, flat knot in a long length of thread.
 Enter the quilt about ¾” (2cm) from where you want to start your line of stitching.
 Then push the needle through the batting only and come up at the starting point of your stitching.
 Pull the thread sharply, so that the knot will pull through the fabric and lodge in the batting.
 It will be invisible inside your quilt sandwich.

 - To start quilting, enter your needle into the fabric at a right angle i.e. directly downwards.
 Push until you feel the needle with your hand under the quilt.
 Now use that under finger to push the needle upwards at the same time as you rock the eye toward the top surface of the quilt.
 It is advisable to wear a thimble to help you push the needle through all the layers.

 - When the needle comes back through the top layer, rock it back into a perpendicular position to re-enter the quilt.
 Repeat until you have a few stitches on your needle, then pull the thread all the way through the quilt.

 - This rocking motion will eventually become second nature to you, and you will be able to move along your quilting line quickly and efficiently.
-Repeat the motion until you have about 6” (15cm) of thread left and end off by making a small knot which lodges in your batting, as you did when starting.
+Repeat the motion until you have about 6” (15cm) of thread left, and end off by making a small knot that lodges in your batting, as you did when starting.
 Alternately, you can finish off by making a firm, neat back stitch on the underside of your quilt.